-Northeast Guidance Center’s Community and Police Partnership Advocacy (CAPPA) jail diversion staff, in collaboration with the Detroit Wayne Mental Health Authority, community partners and many volunteers will hold its annual health fair for the homeless at a new location in Midtown Detroit.
-The new location is Cathedral of St. Paul, 4800 Woodward Avenue, at the corner of Warren Avenue.
+Northeast Guidance Center’s Community and Police Partnership Advocacy (CAPPA) jail diversion staff, in collaboration with the Detroit Wayne Mental Health Authority, community partners and many volunteers held its annual health fair for the homeless at a new location in Midtown Detroit. – Cathedral of St. Paul, 4800 Woodward Avenue, at the corner of Warren Avenue.
 CAPPA is a jail diversion program for individuals involved in the criminal justice system that includes street outreach and police training.

 “To be able to see through the eyes of a homeless person the outpouring of love and compassion for even one day out of the year that could in the long run help to turn their lives around is well worth the hours spent pulling the Day of Restoration together,” said Jackson.
 “Programs like DOR give the homeless a sense of value and some hope.”